 Of course not.
 That’s not healthy regardless of what type of diet you’re following.

-(But if you are a chocoholic, check out my other healthy snack recipes.)
+(But if you are a chocoholic, check out my other healthy recipes featuring chocolate.)

 In addition, cacao beans contain a decent amount of protein.
 In fact, by volume, cacao beans are at least 10% protein.

 Plus, you probably already know dark chocolate is high in antioxidants.
 Actually, it might just be one of the best sources of antioxidants.